VORMie/TestRepo/README.md

 # TestRepo
-Repository for me to learn aboute using git in different environments.
+Repository for me to learn about using git in different environments.